Who am I and what this blog is about?

 My name is Danay Bustamante.
 I’m a Cuban girl living in Germany since 2002.
-I’ve been a travel addict since I was a child and a non-stop Salsa dancer…I can spend hours and hours dancing till the sunrise and beyond and I can spend weeks and months travelling without the feeling of wanting or needing to go back home (I´ll be visiting my 100th country in November 2017).
+I’ve been a travel addict since I was a child and a non-stop Salsa dancer…I can spend hours and hours dancing till the sunrise and beyond and I can spend weeks and months travelling without the feeling of wanting or needing to go back home (By March 2020 (due to COVID-19) I was at 134 UN recognized countries).
 After leaving Cuba, I lived 6 months in Scotland, 3 years in Mexico and then moved to Germany in 2002.
 I studied first in Psychology and finally graduated from Business Administration, after many years, at the University in Munich, studying and traveling at the same time.
-I ended up quitting my job in September 2015 „only for few months“ (or so I thought) and here I am, almost one year later, still traveling.
+I ended up quitting my job in September 2015 „only for few months“ (or so I thought) and here I am, almost 5 years later, still traveling.
 I just can´t stop.
 I don´t know what will happen later, but I have enjoyed every moment so much that I feel like sharing this with you.
 So.. this blog is about my travel experiences and places to dance all over the world.

 The first time I sat on a plane I was around 5 years old and I was flying alone.
 My parents had moved to Havana looking for better living conditions and I stayed with my grandma in Guantanamo, where I was born.
 (If you don’t know anything about Cuba I’m sure at least you have heard about my hometown because of the American base/prison in Guantanamo).
 It wasn’t until 4 years later, when I was 9, that my parents managed to buy a tiny apartment with only one room for the 3 of us.
 They were living at an aunt’s place until then, which is completely normal in Cuba due to dificult living conditions.
 So I could now move to Havana, and we were all happy for a while.
 During those 4 years I was flying alone from Guantanamo to Havana to visit them 3 times per year for every holiday we had at school.
 Even after moving to Havana I kept flying alone back to Guantanamo, this time to visit my grandma and the rest of the family.
 Flying alone was a nice experience, I remember.
 The stewardesses treated me like a princess, gave me lot of chocolates and candies (well, that was previous to 1994…then economic things completely changed in Cuba).
 What I want to say is that I got used to this and I loved and enjoyed this flying alone every time.. and I still enjoy it nowadays, to the max.
 Entering a plane for me is almost like entering my apartment.
 It feels like home, lol, and if it’s a long flight with movies and dinner even better.